What to know about UN COP28 climate summit set to be held in Dubai

 What are the controversies around COP28?

-Disapproval of COP28’s choice of president is at the forefront of conference controversies this year.
+Many environmentalists and other analysts have raised concerns about COP28’s choice of president.

 Sultan al-Jaber, CEO of the Abu Dhabi National Oil Co, has been tasked with changing the world’s climate course while the company he heads is one of the world’s largest oil producers.

-“Metaphorically speaking, we let a mosquito lead the fight against malaria.
-It’s a stab in the back for communities bearing the brunt of the climate crisis,” Kenyan climate activist Eric Njuguna said at the Bonn Climate Change Conference in June.
+The UAE is the world’s seventh-largest liquid fuel producer.

+In May, al-Jaber faced criticism for referring to the need to phase out “fossil fuel emissions” — using techniques such as carbon capture — instead of phasing out fossil fuels themselves.

-Njuguna also called the “legitimacy” of the UNFCCC into question for involving the fossil fuel industry in its discussions and failing to generate sufficient progress towards the 1.5-degree goal.
+Others have questioned the UNFCCC for involving the fossil fuel industry in its discussions and failing to generate sufficient progress towards the 1.5-degree goal.

-Climate advocates have also contested hosting the event in a country built on fossil fuel wealth.
-As the world’s seventh largest liquid-fuel producer, the UAE and its government continue to rely on oil and gas profits for revenue.

-Those looking to attend also have the country’s human rights record on their mind.

 In September, more than 200 civil society organisations, including Amnesty International, wrote an open letter to the UAE government to follow certain demands in the lead-up to COP28.
 On top of calling for labour reforms, and abandoning plans to step up oil and gas production, the letter demanded that the UAE refrain from surveilling COP28 attendees.

-The country also bars protests but has said it will allow environmental activists to “assemble peacefully” in a statement published in August.
+The country has said it will allow environmental activists to “assemble peacefully” for protest acts during the summit.